WICHITA, Kan. — Oklahoma junior quarterback Blake Bell returned home for Wednesday’s Sooner Caravan event at the Hyatt Regency.

-Bell has rushed for 24 touchdowns over the past two seasons out of the “Belldozer” package, in which he'd enter the game for starter Landry Jones, take a shotgun snap and plow ahead for short-yardage gains and goal-line touchdowns.
+Bell has rushed for 24 touchdowns over the past two seasons out of the “Belldozer” package, in which he’d enter the game for starter Landry Jones, take a shotgun shap and plow ahead for short-yardage gains and goal-line touchdowns.

 “Following Landry, he did a great job commanding the offense, but I think I’m right there,” Bell told reporters before the event began.
 “I’ve got to get better this summer and things of that nature.
 But by the season, hopefully a lot of us are ready to go.”